-George Henry Swan, Mayor of Napierfrom 1885 to 1901, provided the inspiration for early development of the Marine Parade.
-His vision included planting Norfolk pines along the Parade and creating an esplanade and other amenities.
+George Henry Swan, Mayor of Napierfrom 1885 to 1901, provided the inspirationfor early development of the Marine Parade.
+His vision included planting Norfolk pines along the Parade and creatingan esplanade and other amenities.
 The Thirty-Thousand Club, formed in 1913, provided further impetus for Parade development.
 After the earthquake, there was much discussion about the Marine Parade and many plans were suggested.
 With the raising of land by about two metres, thebeach area was now wider and better suited for development.
 Proposals not adopted included an entertainment centre, which would have straddled the Parade, and a design for a pier, stage and outdoor dancing area.
 Those involved in the negotiations and debate included the Napier Reconstruction Committee, the Thirty-Thousand Club, the Commissioners, and he Borough Council.
 The Daily Telegraphalso contributed through editorial comment and publishing correspondence on Parade proposals throughout the 1930s.

 In late 1931, work began on beautifying the Marine Parade.
 Shingleon the beachfront was leveled and covered with spoil from a nearby bluff that had collapsed in the earthquake.
-A large concreted openair auditoriumand paths were laid, and shrubs and trees planted.
-Later, the Parade was enhanced with the building of the VeronicaSun Bay, the Sound Shell, and colonnade with commemorative arches.
+A large concreted openair auditorium and paths were laid, and shrubs and trees planted.
+Later, the Parade was enhanced with the building of the VeronicaSun Bay, the Sound Shell, OPPOSITE(clockwise from top)::Marine Parade; Daily TelegraphBuilding; and the Public Trust Building (which survived theearthquake).
+ABOVE::Criterion Hotel.

+and colonnade with commemorative arches.
 These structures defined three sides of the auditorium, and were funded by the Borough Council and Thirty-Thousand Club.